FUKUOKA

 Dark pink mentaiko, fish egg, clusters plated elegantly on blue and white porcelain

-Mentaiko can be marinated with a variety of flavorings, spices, and sauces, and is an extremely versatile ingredient.
-Eaten alone, the flavor is not so much fishy as mildly seafood-y.
-If you want some eggs to go with your eggs, mentai tamagoyaki (mentaiko egg roll) is the dish for you.
-This Hakata street food has vibrant cod roe wrapped in a beautifully fluffy and pillowy Japanese omelet.
+If you want some chicken eggs to go with your fish eggs, mentai tamagoyaki (mentaiko egg roll) is the dish for you.
+This Hakata street food has vibrant cod roe wrapped in a beautifully fluffy and pillowy Japanese omelet that’s a great food to try when you are in Fukuoka.

 A neatly lined up row of saba (mackerel) sashimi slices with a silver skin, placed on a plate.
 A hand holding chopsticks picks up one piece of the sashimi

-Thanks to Fukuoka City’s strategic location, with mackerel fishing grounds in the Genkai Sea just beyond Hakata Bay, fresh saba (mackerel) comes into Fukuoka City Seafood Market (Nagahama Fish Market) daily.
-Because mackerel spoils more quickly than other types of fish, it is very rare to be able to eat mackerel sashimi in Japan; Fukuoka City is one of the very few places in Japan where you can try saba sashimi due to its advantageous location.
+Since mackerel spoils more quickly than other types of fish, it is very rare to eat mackerel sashimi in Japan.
+However, Fukuoka is one of the very few places in the country where you can try saba sashimi due to the city’s advantageous location.

 Pan-fried gyoza dumplings nestled in a dark iron skillet, with crispy brown bits facing upwards